Managing Electronic Component Obsolescence With a Unified Data Solution

 How Altium Designer and Altium 365 Streamline Management of PCB Component Obsolescence

-Working through any problems related to a lack of current parts data and obsolescence management requires a number of important management tools.
-Working with your own component information database won’t do the trick, especially when it comes to ensuring design data in your PCB libraries remains current.
+Working through any problems related to a lack of current parts data and obsolescence management requires several important component obsolescence management tools.
+Working with your own component information database won't do the trick, especially when it comes to ensuring design data in your PCB libraries remains current.
 Instead, you need a solution with the following features:

 Supply Chain Visibility Early in the Design Process